Webflow vs Wix – Which Should You Choose?

 Let’s start by mentioning that both Webflow and Wix offer free plans, which is excellent if you want to try them out and get a feel for their features.
 While there are some limitations, you’ll be able to build and publish a complete site using their subdomains (e.g. yourname.wixsite.com/yoursite and yoursite.webflow.io).
 Wix/Webflow ads will also be displayed.

 The next thing to know is that Webflow and Wix use slightly different pricing models.
 Wix’s is more straightforward – you pick a plan, and pay a monthly or annual fee for it.
-The only extras you’ll need to pay are for a domain, and for any extra apps you might need.
+The only extras you’ll need to pay are for a custom domain, and for any extra apps you might need.
 Web hosting is always included, there is no difference between Wix or Webflow, in case you are wondering.

 Here’s a quick rundown of the Wix plans: